jbcodeforce/jbcodeforce.github.io/docs/architecture/aws.md

 Support storage tiers to move files after n days, infrequent EFS-IA for files rarely accessed.
 Use amazon EFS util tool in each EC2 instance to mount the EFS to a target mount point.

-## Relational Database Service
+## Relational Database Service - RDS

-Managed service for SQL based database.
+Managed service for SQL based database (mySQL, Postgresql, SQL server, Oracle).
+Must provision EC2 instance and EBS volume.
 Support multi AZs for DR with automatic failover to standby, app uses one unique DNS name.
 Continuous backup and restore to specific point of time restore.
 It uses gp2 or io1 EBS.
 Transaction logs are backed-up every 5 minutes.
 Support user triggered snapshot.

 * Read replicas: helps to scale the read operations.
 Can create up to 5 replicas within AZ, cross AZ and cross region.
 Replication is asynch.
 Use cases include, reporting, analytics, ML model